 Credit information has the same meaning as in the Act

 Joint Ventures and Services Partners means entities for whom Elders distributes products or services to clients on an exclusive or preferential basis as part of its general service offering and to whom Elders is required to provide Personal Information in order for them to manage those products or services for you.
-Joint ventures and service partners of Elders include Rural Bank Limited (ACN 083 938 416), QBE Insurance (Australia) Limited (ACN 003 191 035), Elders Insurance (Underwriting Agency) Pty Limited (ACN 138 879 026), Stockco AgriCapital Pty Limited (ABN 33 604 825 747) and Clear Grain Pty Ltd (ACN 615 342 026).
+Such entities include Bendigo and Adelaide Bank Limited trading as Rural Bank (ACN 11 068 049 178), QBE Insurance (Australia) Limited (ACN 003 191 035), Elders Insurance (Underwriting Agency) Pty Limited (ACN 138 879 026), Stockco AgriCapital Pty Limited (ABN 33 604 825 747) and Clear Grain Pty Ltd (ACN 615 342 026).

 Elders collects personal information which is reasonably necessary to:

 Elders may ask for personal, business and contact details along with financial information (including details of assets and liabilities).
-We may also ask you for your bank account details.
-We will generally do this by asking you to complete an application form.
-We may also ask you for this or similar information personally.
+Elders may also ask you for your bank account details.
+Elders will generally do this by asking you to complete an application form.
+Elders may also ask you for this or similar information personally.

 If you make an application for commercial credit with Elders, we will also collect certain kinds of credit information, credit reporting information and credit eligibility information from you, which may include (but is not limited to):

-To enable us to assess an application for credit or provide you with information about our products and services, Elders may (where it is lawful to do so) disclose your information to credit reporting agencies and other third parties such as mailing houses, electronic network administrators or other companies that are part of Elders.
-The information we may disclose for credit reporting purposes includes:
+To enable Elders to assess an application for credit, or provide you with information about our products and services, Elders may (where it is lawful to do so) disclose your information to credit reporting agencies and other third parties such as mailing houses, electronic network administrators or other companies that are part of Elders.
+The information Elders may disclose for credit reporting purposes includes:

-We may also use your personal information to obtain credit eligibility information from third parties, such as:
+Elders may also use your personal information provided to obtain credit eligibility information from third parties, such as a credit report:

 Elders will allow its customers to transact with it anonymously or by using a pseudonym, wherever that is reasonable and practicable.

-However, this will not be possible if Elders is required or authorised by law or other instrument (such as an order of a court or tribunal) to deal with customers who have been appropriately identified; or where it is impracticable for us to deal with individuals who have not identified themselves or who would prefer to use a pseudonym.
-Examples of this impracticality include: when you transact with us using your Elders account; when you buy prescribed products and the law requires us to maintain a register of purchasers; and where you are contracting with a third party (for example, when you enter into a contract to sell livestock or real estate).
+However, this will not be possible if Elders is required or authorised by Australian law or other instrument (such as an order of a court or tribunal) to deal with customers who have been appropriately identified or where it is impracticable for Elders to deal with individuals who have not identified themselves or who would prefer to use a pseudonym.
+Examples of this impracticality include:

 Elders will only collect personal information and credit information from you if it is reasonably necessary to provide goods or services to you (including on credit) or undertake ancillary functions for you.
-Elders will only collect information for the purposes for which we advised you we were collecting it for or a related purpose which would reasonably be expected or otherwise with your permission.
-For example, we may from time to time use your personal information to provide information about products, services, promotions and campaigns which we expect may be of interest to you.
-Generally, we collect personal information through account opening forms, contracts to which you are a party, and other forms completed by you when dealing with us (including when participating in a promotion or competition).
-We will also collect credit information this way, and from your dealings with us.
-We collect credit eligibility information, credit reporting information and CRB derived information from credit reporting agencies (as set out in APP 1 above).
+Elders will only collect information for the purposes for which Elders advised you it was collecting it for, or a related purpose which would reasonably be expected, or otherwise with your permission.
+For example, Elders may from time to time use your personal information to provide information about products, services, promotions and campaigns which it expects may be of interest to you.
+Generally, Elders collect personal information through account opening/application forms, contracts to which you are a party, and other forms completed by you when dealing with Elders (including when participating in a promotion or competition).
+Elders will also collect credit information this way, and from your dealings with us.
+Elders may also collect credit eligibility information, credit reporting information and CRB derived information from credit reporting agencies (as detailed above).